PluginCafe/cinema4d_py_sdk_extended/scripts/04_3d_concepts/scene_elements/materials_shading/readme.md

     Loops over all shaders of the active material.
     If it's a LayerShader, loops over all layers and print its name.

+### shader_variation

+    Creates a material and add a variation shader, adds some layers and updates parameters The variation shader allow to add some layers and defines the texture links with python and c++ To "simulate" the button pressed, we need to define the right parameter with a value of 0.
+This will trigger the event that will execute the function corresponding to the button pressed.